DragonFly On-Line Manual Pages

 must also be specified.

-If the -B option is specified, /boot/bootx64.efi will be copied
+If the -B option is specified, the boot loader /boot/boot1.efi

-into the msdos slice (s0), and the disklabel will be initialized
+will be copied into the boot slice (s0), and the disklabel will

-If the -E option is specified, the drive is TRIMed prior to the
+If the -E option is specified, the device will be first erased by

-installation of the new label, if supported.
+using the TRIM command, if supported.
 The operation will

 continue if not supported.
-Note that this will complete destroy
+Note that this will completely

 gpt label [-a] <-f file | -l label> device ...